 Day 1 — Edinburgh, Scotland

 Arrive in Edinburgh and transfer to our hotel.
 After time to relax, meet for a mid-afternoon walk along the Royal Mile.
-Step back in time as we wind our way down from Edinburgh Castle past sharp church spires, cobbled alleyways, and Holyrood Palace to Holyrood Park.
+Step back in time as we wind our way down past sharp church spires, cobbled alleyways, and Holyrood Palace to Holyrood Park.
 A short hike brings us up the knoll of Arthur’s Seat, where we’ll have outstanding views of the city.
 Tonight, gather for an orientation and a welcome dinner at the hotel.
 Bruntsfield Hotel (D)

 Day 2 — Loch Lomond National Park to the West Coast